 Spending the night in Berlin

 My Intercity Hotel for the following three nights is located next to the main station, two minutes by foot.
 Perfect.
 The Reichstag and the Brandenburger Tor are also not far and it is surprisingly quiet.
-Here you can find the Intercity Hotel Berlin Hauptbahnhof as well as others.
+Here you can find the >Intercity Hotel Berlin Hauptbahnhof - just book it online via the link.

 My review of the Flixtrain